icaema/icaemas-tweaks/README.md

 Creates a keybind that can be used to switch between a chestplate and an elytra.
 Also includes an autodeploy feature if you switch while falling.

++ RocketTakeoff

+Auto start flying when right clicking with a rocket if standing on ground.

 + Hotbar Swap

 Creates a keybind that can switch any hotbar slots with the slots right above in the inventory.